Saadullahkhan3/Product-Order-and-Database-Manager/README.md

 - Create report of out of stock product(if any).
 - Create purchase slip.

-> Watch Demo video on Youtube: [Digital ilm - Demo](https://youtu.be/ALe6aF5nnGM?si=GEYBr4AFiNU26pZ2)
+> Watch Demo video on Youtube: [Product Order and Database Manager | Python | JSON - Demo](https://youtu.be/s5OxqvMBw1E?si=QV3SQriLfpKbduWa)

 ---